oscar0617/Lab05-AREP-CRUD_System/README.md

 # Property Management System

 This project implements a simple CRUD (Create, Read, Update, Delete) system for managing real estate properties using a Spring Boot backend and MySQL database and a frontend built with HTML, CSS, and JavaScript.
-It allows users to create, update, delete, and search for properties.
+It allows users to create, update, delete properties.

 ![Demo](images/demo.gif)